 The type of problem will vary depending on the employer and the role.
 There are a few common types of cases you may be faced with: real or theoretical business scenarios; those that test your numeracy skills and ask you to estimate figures; those that expect you to interpret graphs or charts; those that test your skill at developing corporate and business strategies; those examining profitability or growth opportunities.

-Working through a case study gives you the opportunity to show your skills and your ability to work through a problem in real time.
+Working through a case study allows you to show your skills and your ability to work through a problem in real-time.
 The recruiter may also be assessing personal qualities such as your capacity to stay calm in a stressful situation.